Study portals

 Aarhus BSS has six departments: Department of Economics and Business Economics, Department of Political Science, Department of Management, Department of Psychology and Behavioural Sciences, Department of Law, and Department of Business Development and Technology.

-The Code of Conduct for students at Aarhus BSS aims to describe the school’s core values and expectations to student behaviour when on campus and/or when representing Aarhus BSS and Aarhus University.
+The Code of Conduct describes some core values and expectations to student behaviour when on campus and/or when representing Aarhus BSS and Aarhus University.

-Aarhus University is committed to safeguarding freedom of expression and the individual’s opportunity to realise their potential.
+Aarhus University is committed to safeguarding freedom of expression.
 Open dialogue and tolerance for different views constitute the very foundation of the university’s activities.

 Get a virtual Introduction

-You will be introduced to digital platforms, counselling and support units, and life as a student.
-This online introduction consists of modules, which you can go through seperately.
+The introduction consists of modules, which you can go through separately.
 The entire introduction takes about 2 hours.
 You can access the course in Brightspace from mid-August – under “My courses".

 Contact